-A lot of people still having some trouble with email marketing.
-Generally, they complain being considered as spam.
+A lot of people are still having some trouble with email marketing.
+Generally, they complain of being considered as spam.
 Thankfully, after reading this article, you’ll understand the main reasons behind that situation!

-Hope you find it useful, and if so, please don’t forget to share your experience under the comments below.
+I hope you find it useful, and if so, please don’t forget to share your experience in the comments below.

 Enjoy your time!

-Emails reach the destination point from the origination point through the Internet.
+Emails reach the destination from their origination point through the Internet.
 Of course, this systematic process includes some complex metrics.

 This process is significant because our emails are determined as doubtful or trustworthy based on some features.

-Most of them blocked on the gateway and never reach the spam folder or inbox folder.
-That means emails which were passed the gateway have high sender reputation, relevant content and user engagement.
+Most of them get blocked on the gateway and never reach the spam folder or inbox folder.
+That means emails that pass the gateway have high sender reputation, relevant content and user engagement.

-So, let’s discuss some reasons why your emails go to spam folder instead of inbox folder and how to fix this situation with the best practices!
+So, let’s discuss some reasons why your emails go to the spam folder instead of the inbox folder and how to fix this situation in the best possible way!

-Mailbox providers use inbound and outbound emails to prevent spams but email senders are mostly concerned with inbound filters.
+Mailbox providers use inbound and outbound emails to prevent spam but email senders are mostly concerned with inbound filters.

 Spam filters have some metrics and algorithms to filter emails.
-After the filtering process, there assigns a numerical score that represents the probability of the message being spam.
+After the filtering process, a numerical score is assigned which represents the probability of the message being spam.

-Hosted Filters like Cloudmark and MessageLabs are used in companies which have elaborated their own method to detect spams based on sender reputation metrics and content.
+Hosted Filters like Cloudmark are used in companies which have elaborated their own method to detect spams based on sender reputation metrics and content.

-Some email metrics determine the Sender Score such as unsubscribes or spam reports.
-If you wonder your Sender Score, go to Return Path’s registration page.
+Some email metrics determine the Sender Score as the unsubscribes or spam reports.

 An IP address is a number listed in the domain name system that is used to send email messages on behalf of your domain name.
 Marketers can use dedicated or shared IP addresses to send emails.